ahtchow/CarND-PathPlanning-P6/README.md

 ```
 ### Trajectory Planning
 After the decision is made, there is a need to plan a safe trajectory for a lane change.
 Rather than fit a polynomial, a spline implementation was used instead.
 (Set of polynomials within a piecewise function) The spline implementation ([src/spline.h](./src/spline.h)) is referenced from [Cubic Spline interpolation implementation](http://kluge.in-chemnitz.de/opensource/spline/).
-Simply the idea of using a spline were to evenly space the next 50 points on the map smoothly.
+Simply put, the idea is to smoothly fit a spline for the next 50 points on the map.
 In addition, speed can incremented per given point to ensure jerk constraints and acceleration control.

 See line 92 to 202 in ([src/main.cpp](./src/main.cpp))